 This learning path at this Hong Kong Island secondary school combines IGCSEs and the IBDP with an innovative and unique curriculum that gives students a huge degree of choice.

 An education at Island School goes beyond traditional sit-down lessons and end of year exams.
 As well as offering IGCSEs, the International Baccalaureate Diploma Programme, and BTEC courses, this English Schools Foundation (ESF) secondary school has developed its own flexible curriculum.
 Students are given a choice of more than 50 courses, the opportunity to personalise the curriculum, and the freedom to plan their own timetable.
 While all ESF schools have made changes since switching from the National Curriculum for England to the IB programme in 2001, Island School is certainly leading the way in innovation.

 Established in 1967, Island School was the founding school of the ESF.
 Today, this popular school in Hong Kong’s Mid-Levels teaches roughly 1,200 students across 33 nationalities.
-The school’s tired-looking 45-year-old campus on Borrett Road, Hong Kong Island is currently being redeveloped and, from August 2017 to August 2021, students are being temporarily relocated to sites in Sha Tin in the New Territories.
-This is a 30 to 40-minute drive away from the existing campus and a 90-minute journey on the MTR; parents have raised concerns about the extended journey times to and from the temporary school sites.
+The school’s tired-looking 45-year-old campus on Borrett Road, Hong Kong Island has recently been redeveloped.